KevinFlanagan7/Hangman/README.md

 ## Flow Chart

-I used [Lucid charts](https://www.lucidchart.com/pages/) to design the flow charts below for the project.
+I used [Lucid charts](https://www.lucidchart.com/pages/) to design the flow chart below for the project.

 ![Flow chart](/documentation/hangman-flow-chart_2.png)